dixslyf/topic-modeling-of-tweets-on-chatgpt/report/report.typ

 and the growing recognition of AI’s versatility and its potential impact on both specialised and general domains.

 #figure(
-  caption: [Word clouds for the 10 most frequent topics], image("graphics/wordclouds.png"),
+  caption: [Word clouds for the ten most frequent topics], image("graphics/wordclouds.png"),
 ) <fig-wordclouds>

 = Conclusion and Future Work

-The BERTopic model identified 74 topics from tweets about ChatGPT, showing significant overlap and hierarchical clustering.
+The BERTopic model identified 74 topics from tweets about ChatGPT, showing a high degree of overlap and hierarchical clustering.
 Key topics include artificial intelligence, SEO and education, highlighting ChatGPT’s impact in digital marketing and educational contexts.
 Overall, the topics are diverse and underscore the recognition of